 Future Cooking School & Broccoli Headquarters

 In 2016, the Sacramento City Unified School District voted unanimously for our nonprofit to manage a cooking school and student-run gardens on 2.5 acres on their Leataata Floyd Elementary campus.
-The school district will build the facility with funds specifically designated for this project by and collected from city taxes paid by the developer and residents of The Mill at Broadway, which neighbors the school campus.
+The school district will build the facility with fees specifically designated for this project by the developer of The Mill at Broadway, which neighbors the school campus.

 Elementary Student-Run Gardens

 The city and school district call this project “Floyd Farms.”
 Yet, don’t picture giant rows of corn growing neatly.
 These 2.5-acres are better described as “gardens” than a farm.
 After all, elementary students will be running it.
 We call it “Broccoli HQ!”